 That is your first trimester in a nutshell!
 Hopefully, now you can answer the question ‘when does an embryo become a foetus’ and you know the developments a baby goes through during the important first 3 months of pregnancy.

-At The Evewell, we also offer advanced 3D scanning for early pregnancy & we understand how the concept of growing a baby can be daunting.
+At The Evewell, we also offer advanced 3D scanning for early pregnancy and we understand how the concept of growing a baby can be daunting.
 The female body really is extraordinary!

 If you need help or are having difficulty getting pregnant, The Evewell can arrange a consultation with one of our specialist fertility doctors who can answer any questions or concerns you may have.
 Get in touch by either emailing us at email@example.com or giving us a call on 020 3974 0950.